fChristenson/My-life-as-a-programmer/README.md

 > How important is a quiet working environment for software developers?

-> Does JavaScript's increasing popularity show that software engineers/ programmers are slowly starting to like it - in spite of its horrible syntax?

 > I'm a pretty bad programmer, can I get better?
 Has anyone who knew they were bad at programming become better with time by practicing coding questions online?

-> I'm a software engineer and my HR wants that I follow the daily breaks rules, but I feeling as a component of a production pipeline not a creative programmer.
-What should I do?

-> I'm a female software engineer and I have trouble sounding confident.
-What are some ways to be more confident in the field?

 > How can one become a successful software developer?